bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 ## IR game load sequence

 To initiate a game transfer, the user holds the button for 3 seconds.
-When the bootloader sees this, it waits for the button to go up and then (1) copies the built-in game to the active area, and (2) goes into Seeding mode below.
+When the bootloader sees this, it waits for the button to go up and then copies the built-in game to the active area, and (2) goes into Seeding mode below.
 If the button is not released for 3 seconds (total of 6 seconds) then the blink goes to sleep.

 If a blink ever sees a Seeking packet on any face and the checksum is different than the checksum for the game currently in the active area, then it goes into download mode and starts downloading from the face where it got the Seeding packet.
 In download mode the blink repeatedly sends Pull packets requesting the next page of flash data.
 If it does not get an answer within 30ms, then it resends the Pull.
 If the download completes successfully, the blink itself goes into Seeding mode.
-If the download times out (100ms), then the blink loads the built-in game and jumps to it.
+If the download times out (100ms), then the blink reboots, loading the built-in game and jumping to it.
 This ensures that there is always a valid image in the active area.
 Once the built-in game is running, it is possible that it will get another Seed packet that will restart the load sequence- hopefully with better luck.

 If a blink receives a Seeding packet that matches its own checksum, then it goes into Seeding mode.